AFASResearch/VRSoccer/README.md

 The APK can be downloaded here:  [VRSOCCER-armv7-es2](Build/Android_ETC2/VRSOCCER-armv7-es2.apk)

-For the IOS version you need to send an email to d.verweij@afas.nl.
+The iOS version is currently not working, but you can send an email to d.verweij@afas.nl to get updates.

 # Instructions for development

-* Install > 4.13 Unreal Engine
+* Install Unreal Engine 4.13.
+The easiest way is through the [Epic Games software](http://www.epicgames.com).
-* Clone this repository and build the UE project.
+* Clone this repository.
+* Open the project in the Unreal Editor.

 # Known TODO's

-* Control the game with a wii controller or with air gestures (requires camera in cardbox to work..
+* Control the game with a wii controller or with air gestures (requires camera in cardbox to work).
-* Network play
+* Network play.